equinix/ansible-collection-equinix/README.md

 ## Using this collection

-You can either call modules by their Fully Qualified Collection Namespace (FQCN), such as `equinix.metal.device`, or you can call modules by their short name if you list the `equinix.metal` collection in the playbook's `collections` keyword:
+You can either call modules by their Fully Qualified Collection Namespace (FQCN), such as `equinix.metal.device`, or you can call modules by their short name if you list the `equinix` collection in the playbook's `collections` keyword:

 ```yaml
 ---